Excessive Bail Clause: Notable cases

 One example of a large bail requirement was a case in Texas where New York real estate heir Robert Durst received a bail of $3 billion.
 The Durst's lawyer appealed the bail to the Texas Court of Appeals.
 The court responded that "it could not find a case where bail was set, let alone upheld, at even 1 percent of any of the amounts against the millionaire, regardless of the underlying offense, wealth of the defendant, or any other circumstance."
 The court reduced bail to $450,000.

 Michael Jackson famously argued for lower bail in his trial concerning alleged child sexual abuse, for which he eventually won the court case.

 Zachary Cruz (the brother of Nikolas Cruz, who was convicted of killing 17 people at Marjory Stoneman Douglas High School in Parkland, Florida on February 14, 2018) was arrested on March 19, 2018, for trespassing on the campus of Marjory Stoneman Douglas High School.
-On March 20, 2018, a judge set his bond at $500,000 for the single misdemeanor offense.
-Although Zachary Cruz's attorney did not specifically reference the Excessive Bail clause, he argued that the bail was excessive, considering the fact that the bond for Criminal Trespass is typically $25.
+On March 20, 2018, a judge set his bond at $500,000 for the single misdemeanor offense, despite the bond for criminal trespass usually being set at $25.
+Cruz's attorney requested the bond be lowered, citing the Excessive Bail clause.
+Cruz subsequently sued the Broward County Sheriff's Office for violating his civil rights.
+The lawsuit was settled in 2019 with Cruz being paid compensation of $3,000.